Scientific Name

 Description

-Agave murpheyi is a succulent plant that forms stemless, freely suckering rosettes of light glaucous green to yellow-green leaves with distinct imprinting, small and closely spaced teeth along margins, and a dark brown to grayish spine at the apex.
+Agave murpheyi is a succulent plant that forms stemless, freely suckering rosettes of light glaucous green to yellow-green leaves with distinct imprinting.
 The rosettes grow up to 4 feet (1.2 m) tall and 4.6 feet (1.4 m) in diameter.
-Leaves are spatulate, up to 2.6 feet (80 cm) long and 4 inches (10 cm) wide.
+The leaves are spatulate, up to 2.6 feet (80 cm) long and 4 inches (10 cm) wide.
+They have small and closely spaced teeth along margins and a dark brown to grayish spine at the apex.
 The terminal spine is up to 0.8 inches (2 cm) long.

-A mature rosette produces an up to 13.1 feet (4 m) tall stalk with clusters of 12 to 21 erect flowers at the branches.
-The flowers are pale green-yellow, up to 3 inches (7.5 cm) long, with a very short open tube.
-Fruits are woody, rounded, and up to 2.8 inches (7 cm) long capsules.
-It sets no viable seed but produces bulbils on the stalk branches.
+A mature rosette produces a tall stalk with clusters of 12 to 21 erect flowers at the branches.
+The flower stalk can reach up to 13.1 feet (4 m) in height.
+The flowers are pale green-yellow, have a very short open tube, and can grow up to 3 inches (7.5 cm) long.
+The fruits are woody, rounded capsules that can reach up to 2.8 inches (7 cm) in length.
+This plant sets no viable seed but produces bulbils on the stalk branches.

 Hardiness